Captain's House Tour, Runnymede House, Hobart

 Access by guided tour only.
 Age 6 and under free.
 Child price is for age 7 to 16.

-Tours run on Tuesday to Sunday (closed Mon) - tour times will be shown when you click on 'confirm availability'.
+Tours run on Saturday and Sunday - tour times will be shown when you click on 'confirm availability'.

 Closed on Public Holidays.